foursquare/RNPilgrimSample/README.md

     `cd ios/ && pod install && cd ..`

-5. In `ios/RNPilgrimSample/AppDelegate.m`, replace `CONSUMER_KEY` and `CONSUMER_SECRET` with the values of your Foursquare App, found in your [Foursquare Developer Console](https://foursquare.com/developers/apps/):
+5. In `ios/RNPilgrimSample/AppDelegate.m`, replace `CONSUMER_KEY` and `CONSUMER_SECRET` with the values of your Foursquare app, found in your [Foursquare Developer Console](https://foursquare.com/developers/apps/).

-6. Ensure the `CFBundleIdentifier` of your project's `Info.plist` is correctly added to your Foursquare App's [Developer Console](https://foursquare.com/developers/apps/)'s iOS Bundle IDs setting.
-This is located in your  https://foursquare.com/developers/apps/__CONSUMER_KEY__
+6. Ensure the `CFBundleIdentifier` of your project's `Info.plist` is correctly added to your Foursquare [Developer Console](https://foursquare.com/developers/apps/) app's iOS Bundle IDs setting.

 7. Run the app: